jasonacox/pypowerwall/proxy/README.md

 ## Quick Start

 1. Run the Docker Container to listen on port 8675.
 Update the `-e` values for your Powerwall (see [Environmental Settings](https://github.com/jasonacox/pypowerwall/tree/main/proxy#environmental-settings) for options).
-Below are multiple examples depending on your desired access.
-The TEDAPI "full mode" is recommended and works for all Powerwall systems (2, +, 3) where the "cloud" mode is required for Solar Only systems.
+Below are multiple examples depending on your desired access method.
+The local TEDAPI "full mode" access is recommended and works for all Powerwall systems (2, +, 3) but requires access to the Powerwall 192.168.91.1 (see [here](https://github.com/jasonacox/pypowerwall?tab=readme-ov-file#tedapi-mode---option-4)).
+The "cloud" mode example works for all systems and is required for Solar Only systems.

     ```bash
-    # Local Access - TEDAPI "full mode"
+    # Local Access - TEDAPI "full mode" - Requires route to Powerwall 192.168.91.1 endpoint
         docker run \
             -d \
             -p 8675:8675 \